brandonkal/inkjet/README.md

 ### Wishlist

-If inkjet is useful to you, please consider auhoring one of these features.
+If inkjet is useful to you, please consider authoring one of these features.

 1. Import support.
 Using markdown links, we can import and combine several inkjet files together.
 For instance, you can link to your main `inkjet.md` file and define project-specific tasks and overrides in the project-specific `inkjet.md` file.
 2. Investigate dependency management.
 The one thing we lose migrating from Makefiles is dependency tracking.
 Most of my makefiles are filled with .PHONY, but having tasks specify their dependencies is still a welcome option.